tapanagkumar/LocalSearchdotcom/README.md

 # CucumberFramework for LocalSearch Using Java

 This project demonstrates Searching using Local Search Search Engine.

+### Tests Covered

+- Feature 1: Test to Search for an Item from Search field.
+- Feature 2: Test to Search for an Item from Popular Searchers.

 ## Pre-requisites

 - <a href="https://java.com/en/download/manual.jsp" target="_blank">Java</a>